theniwo/tinystatus/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e4/Infobox_info_icon.svg/1200px-Infobox_info_icon.svg.png" alt="drawing" width="20"/>

 * If you change the configuration you have to restart the container `docker restart tinystatus`
-* The status is updated every 10 seconds or INTERVAL.
+* The status is updated every 10 seconds or `INTERVAL`.
 * The latest version will be updated regularly.

 **CONTACT**